CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

 However, Python’s **threading** library behaves differently due to the presence of the GIL:

-- **Concurrency vs. Parallelism**:
+#### Concurrency or Parallelism?
 Python threads can still provide **concurrency**, but they do not achieve true **parallelism** for CPU-bound tasks because the GIL prevents more than one thread from running Python code at once.
 Even on a machine with multiple cores, only one thread executes Python bytecode at any given time.

-- **CPU-bound vs. I/O-bound**:
+#### CPU-bound and I/O-bound

+* **CPU-bound work** refers to tasks that require intense use of the processor, where the CPU is the main limiting factor for performance.

+    Examples include mathematical computations, data processing, and running algorithms.

-  - **CPU-bound tasks** (such as heavy computations) suffer from the GIL because only one thread can execute at a time, preventing full utilization of multi-core CPUs.
+    Attempt to apply threading suffers from the GIL because only one thread can execute at a time, preventing full utilization of multi-core CPUs.

+* **I/O-bound work** refers to tasks limited by input/output operations, such as reading from disk, network requests, or database queries.

+    These tasks spend more time waiting for data to be read or written than using the CPU.
-  - **I/O-bound tasks** (such as network requests, file reading/writing) can benefit from Python threads.
+    This work can benefit from Python threading.
 While one thread is waiting for I/O operations to complete, the GIL is released, allowing another thread to execute.
 Thus, Python’s threading model works well for programs that perform a lot of waiting (like web servers), even if they don’t achieve true parallelism.

+#### Python Threads vs Traditional threads

 Here’s a breakdown of the differences between Python threads and traditional threads: